MicrosoftDocs/dynamics365smb-docs-pr.is-is/financials/projects-how-setup-resources.md

 ---
-title: "Hvernig á að: Setja upp forða | Microsoft Docs"
+title: "Uppsetning forðakostnaðar, verðs og afkastaveitu| Microsoft Docs"
-description: "Lýsir því hvernig á að undirbúa kerfið til að nota forða í verkefnum."
+description: "Til að nota forða og auðvelda verkefnastjórnun, tilgreinirðu kostnað og verð fyrir einstaka forða eða forðaflokka, og stillir afkastaveitu forða."
 services: project-madeira
 documentationcenter:
 author: SorenGP